oliviacbishop/furesearch/ancient-geographies/how-to-use-recogito-tagset.md

 You also will always be able to change this tagset, clear it, and reupload it in Recogito.
 You won't lose the tags you assigned in your annotations.

-Download the file "recogito tagset" in your computer.
+Download the file [recogito tagset](https://github.com/ChiaraPalladino/furesearch/blob/main/ancient-geographies/recogito-tagset) in your computer.

 In your Recogito document, go to "Annotation Preferences" and select "Upload from file" under Tagging Vocabulary.